 The fabric manages sweat, keeps you cool on warmer hikes, and retains some warmth in the cold.
 It is very thin, though, so don’t expect much additional warmth in the depths of winter.
 The thin fabric is also less durable and more prone to developing holes, especially along the seams.

 They are slim-fitting, so they don’t fit all body types.
-Still, they have a thoughtful fabric blend, offering decent versatility.
+Still, they have a thoughtful fabric blend that offers decent versatility.
 Hikers with sensitive skin or larger bodies may consider these factors before purchasing.

 Icebreaker Women’s Merino 150 Siren Hipkini